FredHasselman/Mixedmodels/Cologne/ML_intro.md

 + Plot the predicted values.

-### Fit the model with an both school and teaching style effects.
+### Fit the model with both school and teaching style effects.

 To fit the model with both `school` and `teaching style` effects and just 1 random error term, we need dummy variables.
 They are already in the dataset.
 We should get a model of the type: $Y_{i} = \beta_{0} + \beta_{1} X_{i} + \beta_{2}\ Style_{i} + \beta_{3}\ d1_{i} + \beta_{4}\ d2_{i} +  \varepsilon_{i},\ \text{with}\ i = 1,2,\ldots,20$.